Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 · loss of consciousness;

-· Positive meningeal symptoms (stiff neck, symptoms of Brudzinski, Kernig).
+Positive meningeal symptoms (stiff neck, Brudzinski's, Kernig's symptoms).

-In rare cases, symptoms of serous meningitis precede the damage to the salivary glands.
+In rare cases, symptoms of serous meningitis precede damage to the salivary glands.

 Meningoencephalitis develops on the 6-10th day of the disease, a rare, severe complication of mumps: